-Did you miss the 1st look at King Reef back in September?
-You can check that out, including the coordinates for the reef here.
+Did you miss the first look at King Reef back in September?
+You can check that out, including the coordinates for the reef, here.

 Artificial reefs in Western Australia have been a product of community drive and passion with local fishers pushing for reef installations, transforming areas devoid of bottom structure and habitat to underwater ‘forests’.

 Artificial reefs have also benefited the broader local community by supporting local businesses and the economy through increased fishing tourism.
 The artificial reefs provide not only an opportunity for ecological growth under the water, but also social and economic growth for the community.

 So next time you’re in Exmouth, make sure you pay King Reef a visit!